Fowl Cholera in Chickens (2023 Update)

 Antibiotics can help to put an outbreak under control, but they can never completely remove the bacteria.
 The problem is that the infected birds will carry the bacteria for life.
 When treatment stops, the disease can show up again.

-Medication is usually added to the water for prolonged periods to minimize the chances of the disease coming back.
+Medication is usually added to the water for prolonged periods to minimize the chances of the disease returning.
 Common antibiotics are based on sulfadimethoxine and sulfamethazine, both part of the so-called sulfa drugs.

 These sulfa drugs are highly effective in killing nasty bacteria, but they also wipe out the beneficial ones.
 Since sulfa drugs are so toxic, it’s impossible to eat the eggs of chickens getting the additives.